Future-Jim/thrive-take-home/README.md

 # thrive-take-home

-## 1. Run bootstrap scripts against your AWS account via CLI
+## Run bootstrap scripts
+1. Authenticate to AWS Account via CLI
-### 1.1 Update <ACCOUNT_NUMBER> on line 7 of trust-policy.json
+2. Update <ACCOUNT_NUMBER> on line 7 of trust-policy.json
-#### Update <ACCOUNT_NUMBER> in config/dev.tfvars
-### 1.2 Run create-oidc-role.sh.
+3. Run create-oidc-role.sh.
-### 1.3 Run enable-oidc.sh
+4. Run enable-oidc.sh
-### 1.4 Run create-s3-backend.sh and take note of the s3 bucket and key in the output
+5. Run create-s3-backend.sh and take note of the s3 bucket and key in the output
-### 1.5 Update infra/tofu/config/dev.tfvars variables as follows
+6. Update infra/tofu/config/dev.tfvars variables as follows
-#### s3_bucket and s3_key from step 1.4
+   1. s3_bucket and s3_key from step 1.4
-### 1.6 Update the provider config for the terraform backend with the S3 bucket name and S3 key name
+   2. Update the provider config for the terraform backend with the S3 bucket name and S3 key name
+   3. Update account number in bootstrap-stuff/trust-policy.json
+   4. Update account number in apps/hello-app/values.yaml
-### 1.7 In the GitHub repo, update the environment variable AWS_ACCOUNT_ID to your AWS account.
-This is necessary for OICD
+7. In the GitHub repo, update the environment variable AWS_ACCOUNT_ID to your AWS account.

-### Should be good to push code to github now and run ci/cd jobs
+8. Should be good to push code to github now and run ci/cd jobs

-TODO
-1. remove hardcoded vpc in add-on eks load balancer
-2. fix pipelines -> they should have a separate plan section
+Notes:

-deploy job needs to be run twice (need to fix this somehow)
+- Deploy job needs to be run twice (need to fix this somehow)

+##### To access ArgoCD UI
+1. Obtain default admin password
+2. kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
+3. Port forward argocd service
+4. kubectl port-forward service/argocd-server -n argocd 8080:443
+5. Visit localhost:8080.

+##### TODO
+1. fix pipelines -> they should have a separate plan section.
+Currently a push is meaningless and only manually triggered jobs do anything useful for the deploy-infra job.